 "I grew up very privileged with my mother," she says.
 "But my dad didn't live like that.
 And I think experiencing both sides has been helpful.
 My father had mattresses on the floor of his apartments.
 He lived in cabins and trailer parks.
 He just didn't have much money."

-But we're particularly excited about the news that Riley will be starring in the new Amazon Prime series, Daisy Jones & The Six, based on the novel by Taylor Jenkins Reid.
+We're particularly excited about the news that Riley will be starring in the new Amazon Prime series, Daisy Jones & The Six, based on the novel by Taylor Jenkins Reid.
 The musical show will be produced by Reese Witherspoon, following a fictional rock band in the '70s as they reach the height of fame.
-Riley will play lead singer Daisy Jones, a talented singer who grew up in California to wealthy and neglectful parents.
+Riley will play lead singer Daisy Jones, a talented singer who grew up in California with wealthy and neglectful parents...apparently loosely based on Stevie Nicks.
 We can't wait to see Riley follow in her grandfather's footsteps and take the stage singing music from a time when Elvis was still performing for fans all over the world.

 The rest of the cast includes British actor Sam Claflin as her bandmate Billy Dunne, Suki Waterhouse as keyboardist Karen Sirko, Will Harrison as guitarist Graham Dunne, and Sebastian Chacon as drummer Warren Rhodes.
 Nabiyah Be will be Daisy's best friend Simone Jackson and Camila Morrone will play Billy's wife, Camila.
 Josh Whitehouse will play Eddie Roundtree, apparently based on the book character Eddie Loving, one of The Six's guitarists.
 Timothy Olyphant will play the band's manager, Rod.